22 September 2020

 Globally, there is an increased expectation for health insurance to not only aid physical health, but offer preventative solutions and mental health support too.
 There is greater awareness that mental and physical health is inextricably linked and businesses are increasingly aware of the benefits of treating health holistically.
 For businesses looking to recruit local nationals, they need to ensure healthcare packages include a good balance, and are competitive enough to attract and retain talent – whilst aligning with local expectations.

-Sarah Dennis, Head of International at Towergate Health & Protection, says: “The recruitment of local nationals has moved up the agenda for a number of organisations, as business travel continues to be affected by Covid-19 – making managing globally mobile workforces more difficult as restrictions change daily, country to country.
+Sarah Dennis, Head of International at Towergate Employee Benefits, says: “The recruitment of local nationals has moved up the agenda for a number of organisations, as business travel continues to be affected by Covid-19 – making managing globally mobile workforces more difficult as restrictions change daily, country to country.
 It’s an opportunity for businesses to get local national recruitment right, by supporting employees from the offset with competitive employment packages that incorporate support for health and wellbeing.
 Speaking with international specialists that understand local requirements is valuable, as they can advise on what health and wellbeing solutions are well regarded and also compulsory, and this helps businesses to attract and retain talent in an economically challenging environment.”

 References